Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 - Unzip the downloaded file into a chosen directory.

 .. note::
-    - Only from version 3.0, NoiseModelling releases include the user interface described in this tutorial.
+    - Only from version 3.3, NoiseModelling releases include the user interface described in this tutorial.
     - The chosen directory can be anywhere but be sure that you have write access.
 If you are using the computer of your company, the Program Files folder is probably not a good idea.
-    - The archive contains the required softwares in 2 folders: :literal:`geoserver` and :literal:`WPSBuilder`

 .. _Github : https://github.com/Ifsttar/NoiseModelling/releases